eProsima/Fast-DDS-docs/docs/fastdds/transport/includes/tcp.rst

 TCP Transport
 -------------

-Unlike UDP, TCP transport is connection oriented and for that Fast-RTPS must establish a TCP connection before sending the RTPS messages.
+Unlike UDP, TCP transport is connection oriented and for that Fast DDS must establish a TCP connection before sending the RTPS messages.
 Therefore TCP transport can have two behaviors, acting as a server (**TCP Server**) or as a client (**TCP Client**).
 The server opens a TCP port listening for incoming connections and the client tries to connect